Shanghai Stock Exchange

 In 1992, the SSE issued its first stock warrant.

 The Shanghai Stock Exchange (SSE) is a stock exchange based in the city of Shanghai, China.
 It is one of the three stock exchanges operating independently in mainland China, the others being the Beijing Stock Exchange and the Shenzhen Stock Exchange.
-The Shanghai Stock Exchange is the world's third-largest stock market by market capitalization, exceeding $6 trillion in July 2024.
+The Shanghai Stock Exchange is the world's third-largest stock market by market capitalization, exceeding $10.21 trillion in May 2026.
 It is also Asia's biggest stock exchange.
-Unlike the Hong Kong Stock Exchange, the Shanghai Stock Exchange is still not entirely open to foreign investors and often affected by the decisions of the central government due to capital account controls exercised by the Chinese mainland authorities.
+Unlike the Hong Kong Stock Exchange, the Shanghai Stock Exchange is still not entirely open to foreign investors and is often affected by the decisions of the central government due to capital account controls exercised by the Chinese authorities.

 In 1891, Shanghai founded China's first exchange system.
 The current stock exchange was re-established on November 26, 1990, and was in operation on December 19 of the same year.
 It is a non-profit organization directly administered by the China Securities Regulatory Commission (CSRC).